SocolSRT/LuminDNS/README.md

 Follow these steps to set up and run LuminDNS:

-Install Dependencies: Make sure you have Python installed on your system.
-You also need to install the required dependencies.
-Run the following command to install them:

-    pip install aiocache dnspython async_dns

 Clone the Repository: Clone the LuminDNS repository to your local machine.

 Navigate to the Repository: Use the terminal to navigate to the cloned repository's directory.